15 Most Profitable Small Business Ideas for 2025 (High ROI & Growth!)

 5. Restaurant or Bar

-While restaurants and bars can be challenging and expensive to start (read our full guide to opening a new restaurant), if you don’t have any previous experience, you might hit a gold mine if you have the right ideas.
+While restaurants and bars can be challenging and expensive to start (read our full guide to opening a new restaurant), running your own business in this industry offers significant autonomy and freedom.
+If you don’t have any previous experience, you might hit a gold mine if you have the right ideas.
 A popular restaurant or bar is one of the best small-town businesses that thrive.
 Consumers are continually searching for new and creative eateries – if you can produce a unique and enjoyable menu, there’s no reason you can’t succeed.

 If you have culinary expertise but lack business understanding, it can be a good idea to use a restaurant consultant.
 Consultants can help you pick locations, build a menu, design your layout, and market your new venture.